Atharva9421/Atharva9421/README.md

 </p>

 # About Me:
-Master’s student in Computer Science at the University of Wisconsin–Milwaukee (May 2026) with prior industry experience in SAP BASIS and enterprise system administration.
-My background includes backend development, web applications, and automation through academic and project work.
-I am interested in transitioning into full-stack software engineering roles that combine backend systems with user-facing development.
+Computer Science graduate student with professional experience in SAP BASIS, system administration, and enterprise IT operations.
+Skilled in full-stack development, backend systems, and automation, with hands-on experience building scalable web applications and data-driven solutions.

+Proficient in Python, Java, C++, JavaScript, React, Node.js, REST APIs, SQL, and NoSQL databases, along with tools such as Docker, Git, and modern development environments.
+Strong foundation in data structures, algorithms, operating systems, and software engineering principles.

+Experienced in troubleshooting, system monitoring, performance optimization, and incident management in enterprise environments.
+Proven ability to collaborate across teams, translate requirements into technical solutions, and deliver reliable, maintainable software.

+Seeking Software Engineer / Full-Stack Developer roles focused on building scalable systems, APIs, and user-focused applications.

 ---
 #  Featured Projects: